 Patek Philippe — [Pah-tek Feel-lipe] Luckily, “Calatrava” and “Nautilus” are even easier to say.

 Piaget — [PEE-a-zhay] French pronunciation, Swiss company.

 Roger Dubuis — [Row-zhay DU-bwee] French pronunciation, Swiss company.

 TAG Heuer — [Tag Houy-er] The first part is easy for English speakers.
 The second part, not so much.

 Zenith — [Zen-ith] Never “Zeen-ith.”

 No one knows the UK luxury watch market better than WP Diamonds.
-Every day, our industry veterans evaluate vintage and contemporary watches from best-of-the-best brands Breitling, Cartier, IWC, Jaeger LeCoultre, Omega, Patek Philippe, Rolex, and other top brands.
-We’re members of the UK’s National Association of Jewellers and use a highly secure Royal Mail service with a record of trustworthy, on-time delivery.
+Every day, our industry veterans evaluate vintage and contemporary watches from best-of-the-best brands.
+Including Breitling, Cartier, Ulysse Nardin, IWC, Jaeger LeCoultre, Omega, Patek Philippe, Rolex, and more.
 We work with hundreds of customers on a daily basis, in the UK and internationally.

 WHERE TO BUY A LUXURY WATCH

 Better still, eliminate the stress of snooty salespeople and luxury watch brand pronunciation and just buy online.
-Whether you want one of those beautiful-but-tricky-to-pronounce brands like Girard-Perregaux or A. Lange & Sohne or easier-to-pronounce brands like Rolex, Tudor, or Bell & Ross, you’ll find it on our sister site, Gemma by WP Diamonds, which carries a large selection of authenticated, accurately described, pre-owned watches that range from the never-worn to vintage collectibles.
+Shop a large selection of authenticated, pre-owned watches on our sister site, Gemma by WP Diamonds.
+From beautiful but tricky to pronounce brands like Girard-Perregaux or A. Lange & Sohne to easier-to-pronounce brands like Rolex, Tudor, or Bell & Ross.